 You’ll need to pay a $25 monthly unregistered phone number fee if you don’t register.

 Will I be able to use Textline if I don’t register?

-However, companies will be subject to carrier penalties and fines.
-Textline customers who choose not to register with The Campaign Registry will be charged a monthly service fee per unregistered phone number.
+Textline will not stop you from using our service.
+But, we highly suggest registering.
+Companies will be subject to carrier penalties and fines.
+Textline customers who choose not to register with The Campaign Registry will be charged a $25 monthly service fee per unregistered phone number.

 Do I have to register?

-Yes, if you’re sending SMS or MMS messages to customers or individuals, you need to register with The Campaign Registry.
+If you send SMS or MMS messages to customers or individuals, you must register with The Campaign Registry.
 Registering is a way to show The Campaign Registry that you’re a legitimate business sending messages and not SPAM.
-If you fail to register, the carriers (MNOs) could fine you or block your numbers.
-You will also be charged a service fee with Textline and could end up banned if rules suddenly change.

 Is there a deadline to register?